Practical Blind Image Denoising via Swin-Conv-UNet and Data Synthesis: Method

 Then, $X_1$ and $X_2$ are separately fed into a SwinT block and a RConv block, giving rise to

 Finally, $Y_1$ and $Y_2$ are concatenated as the input of a 1$\times$1 convolution which has a residual connection with the input $X$.
 As such, the final output of SC block is given by

 It is worth pointing out that our proposed SCUNet enjoys several merits due to some novel module designs.
 First, the SC block fuses the local modeling ability of RConv block and non-local modeling ability of SwinT block.
 Second, the local and non-local modeling ability of SCUNet is further enhanced via the multiscale UNet.
 Third, the 1$\times$1 convolution can effectively and efficiently facilitate information fusion between SwinT block and RConv block.
 Fourth, the split and concatenation operations can act as the group convolution with two groups to reduce the computation complexity and the number of parameters.
+We note that SCUNet essentially functions as a hybrid convolutional neural networks (CNNs)-Transformer network and there also exist several other works that integrate CNNs and Transformer for effective network architecture design.
+Li~\etal~\cite{li2021bossnas} propose a fabric-like hybrid CNN-transformer search space, in which each layer can flexibly choose CNN building blocks and transformer building blocks.
+Yuan~\etal~\cite{yuan2021incorporating} introduce a novel Convolution-enhanced Image Transformer (CeiT) that combines the advantages of CNNs in extracting low-level features and strengthening locality with the benefits of Transformers in establishing long-range dependencies.
+Guo~\etal~\cite{guo2022cmt} propose a new Transformer-based hybrid network that leverages the strengths of Transformers to capture long-range dependencies and the capabilities of CNNs to extract local information.

-It is also worth pointing out the difference between our proposed SCUNet and two unpublished Arxiv works including Uformer~\cite{wang2021uformer} and Swin-Unet~\cite{cao2021swin}.
+It is also worth pointing out the difference between our proposed SCUNet and two recently works including Uformer~\cite{wang2021uformer} and Swin-Unet~\cite{cao2021swin}.
 First, the motivation is different.
 Our SCUNet is motivated by the fact that state-of-the-art denoising methods DRUNet~\cite{zhang2021plug} and SwinIR~\cite{liang2021swinir} exploit very different network architecture designs, and thus SCUNet aims to integrate the complementary network architecture designs of DRUNet and SwinIR.
 By contrast, Uformer and Swin-Unet aim to combine the transformer variants and UNet.
 Second, the main building blocks are different.
 Our SCUNet adopts a novel swin-conv block which integrates the local modeling ability of residual convolutional layer~\cite{he2016identity} and non-local modeling ability of swin transformer block~\cite{liu2021swin} via 1$\times$1 convolution, split and concatenation operations.
 By contrast, Uformer adopts a new transformer block by combining depth-wise convolution layers~\cite{li2021localvit}, while Swin-Unet utilizes the swin transformer block as the main building block.